THANET DISTRICT

 CLICK ON THE PICTURES TO GO TO THE BUSINESS WEBSITE.

-Please note prices/Availability may change, so check this information when booking & you are not guaranteed to see a ghost, so please don't be disappointed if you don't.
+Please note that prices and availability may change, so check this information when booking.
+You are not guaranteed to see a ghost, so please don't be disappointed if you don't.
 Just enjoy your night anyway.
-We aren't affiliated with these places, just sharing the information, so any questions regarding bookings, please contact them, not us.

-IF YOU HAVE A STORY TO TELL ABOUT A PUB IN KENT OR YOU KNOW OF ONE THAT WE DON'T HAVE LISTED, THEN PLEASE LET US KNOW
+IF YOU HAVE A STORY TO TELL ABOUT A HOSTELRY IN THIS DISTRICT OR YOU KNOW OF ONE THAT IS NOT LISTED, THEN PLEASE GET IN TOUCH

 Ramsgate Road, Sarre, Birchington CT7